ananyacleetus/javertify/README.md

-nithify
+javertify
 =======

-Replace all imgs on a site with pictures of Shrinithi Narayanan AKA the coolest person ever
+Replace all imgs on a site with pictures of Javert